mmasdeu/sage_package_template/README.rst

      $ ~/.local/bin/cookiecutter https://github.com/mmasdeu/sage_package_template

-3) Follow the instructions that you will find in the README.rst file inside your package.
+3) Follow the instructions that you will find in the INSTALL.rst file inside your newly created package.